mark-ruddy/change_github_repos_naming/README.md

 Created this after flip-flopping a couple times on which one I preferred.
 I think kebab case is usually better for URLs and package names but snake case is better for nearly everything else(directory names, code, etc.), and decided I wanted all my repos, Rust crate packages etc., to just be snake case for simplicity.

+BUG: Right now the code doesn't support githubs pagination, and requests 9999 per page size, but I believe the max is 100 per page.
+If you have more than 100 repos, this script may not work for all of them.

 ## Usage
 Clone this repo: `git clone https://github.com/mark-ruddy/change_github_repos_naming`